rolandkrueger/uri-fragment-routing/README.md

 * Mapper objects map individual path segments of a URI fragment on an action class.
 * The set of mappers defined for an application is kept in a tree-like data structure (*mapper tree*) reflecting the directory structure of the URI fragments.
 * Use a convenient builder class to construct a full mapper tree guided by the code completion feature of your IDE.
+* Execute a default command if a URI fragment could not be successfully resolved to an action class.
 * For every URI fragment path segment, a set of parameters can be defined which will be interpreted when handling a particular URI fragment visited by the user.
 * Parameters can be single-valued (e. g. an ID) or multi-valued (e. g. a pair of coordinates).
 * Parameter values are converted from their String representation in a URI fragment to their respective domain types using converter classes.